Aaron Bouwman: International career

-Bouwman was born in the Netherlands to a Dutch father and Jamaican-English mother.
-He holds dual Dutch and British citizenship.
-In February 2022, he received his first call-up to the Netherlands U15s for a set of friendlies.
-In October 2023, he was called up to another set of friendlies.
-In October 2024, he was called up to the Netherlands U18s for a training camp.
+Bouwman was born in the Netherlands to a Dutch father and a Jamaican-English mother.
+He is a youth international for the Netherlands.

+In February 2022, he received his first call-up to the Netherlands U15 squad for friendly matches against Belgium.
+He progressed to the U16 level in October 2023, and later to the Netherlands U18 team in October 2024.
+By 2025, he had become a regular for the Netherlands U19 team.